Jump Around (KSI song)

-"Jump Around" is a song by British YouTuber and rapper KSI from his second extended play (EP) of the same name.
-The song features a guest appearance from American rapper Waka Flocka Flame.
-It is a remake of "Jump Around" (1992) by House of Pain.
-The song was released for digital download and streaming by Island Records and Universal Music Group on 16 September 2016 as the third single from the EP.
+"Jump Around" is a song by British YouTuber and recording artist KSI featuring American rapper Waka Flocka Flame.
+It was released on 16 September 2016 by Island Records as the third and final single from KSI's second extended play (EP) of the same name (2016).
+The song is a remake of "Jump Around" (1992) by House of Pain.

-The remake was met with mixed reviews from music critics, but most praised the song's high-octane energy.
-An accompanying music video was released on 3 October 2016.
-The video stars the two rappers among a crowd of people, taking to the streets to cause carnage and jumping around and dancing.
+"Jump Around" was met with mixed reviews from music critics, although some praised the song's high-octane energy.
+The song debuted at number 73 on the UK Singles Downloads Chart.
+The song's music video was released on 3 October 2016 and stars KSI and Waka Flocka Flame among a crowd of people, taking to the streets to cause carnage and jumping around and dancing.

 Writing and production

 In early 2016, KSI recorded a remake of the song "Jump Around" (1992) by American hip hop group House of Pain.
 It was not intended to be released as a single or have a featured artist.
 KSI explained, "I didn’t want to release it as a single.
 I wanted to just quietly release it on [the] EP."

-During a recording studio session with Sway and DJ Turkish in England, American rapper Waka Flocka Flame was played some of KSI's unreleased songs, including his version of "Jump Around" which Waka Flocka Flame "was going nuts over".
-Waka Flocka Flame asked if he could feature on "Jump Around", which later led to the decision to release it as a single.
+During a recording studio session in England with Sway and DJ Turkish, the producer's of "Jump Around", American rapper Waka Flocka Flame was played some of KSI's unreleased songs including "Jump Around".
+Waka Flocka Flame liked the song and asked if he could feature on it, recording his verse on the same day.
+The addition of Waka Flocka Flame to "Jump Around" resulted in the decision to release it as a single.

 Speaking about his remake of "Jump Around", KSI affirmed, "I feel like I’ve done well with my take on it."
 He continued, "The song just makes you wanna go crazy, especially the chorus.”

 Release and promotion

-"Jump Around" was first teased when a 15 seconds-long snippet of the song and its music video appeared at the end of the music video for KSI's previous single "Friends with Benefits" (2016), which was released on 5 August 2016.
-"Jump Around" was made available to pre-order on digital download services and pre-save on streaming services on the same day.
-"Jump Around" was released for digital download and streaming by Island Records and Universal Music Group on 16 September 2016 as the third single from KSI's second extended play (EP) of the same name.
+"Jump Around" was first teased on 5 August 2016 when a 15 seconds-long teaser of the song and its music video appeared at the end of the music video for KSI's previous single "Friends with Benefits" (2016).
+The cover art and release date for "Jump Around" were also shared on the same day, with the song was made available to pre-order on digital download services and pre-save on streaming services.
+"Jump Around" was eventually released for digital download and streaming on 16 September 2016 by Island Records, a division of Universal Music Group.